 While running is an exceptional way to stay fit and keep your weight under control, it carries with it a host of dangers, not the least of which is developing pain in the balls of your feet.
 The continuous pounding on your feet, especially if you consistently run on hard surfaces, causes inflammation that, left untreated, can seriously impact your mobility and quality of life.
 Treatment often involves simple lifestyle changes, but you need to get a firm diagnosis before trying any at-home pain-relieving remedies for ball-of-foot pain.
-Visit Premier Podiatry in Clifton, NJ, just 30 minutes from New York City, before your discomfort turns to immobilizing pain.
+Visit podiatry practice Clifton, just 30 minutes from New York City, before your discomfort turns to immobilizing pain.

 Pain and inflammation in the ball of the foot is called metatarsalgia.
 This is the area of the foot between your toes and the arch.
 When you’re experiencing pain in this area of your foot, simple activities such as walking or standing can be very uncomfortable, even causing you to limp.
 High-impact exercises cause excruciating foot pain, making physical activity impossible.